Library: Policy

 (B) The client's signature on the application or renewal authorizes the worker to secure the required information or verification from collateral contacts.
 When the collateral contact requires additional written authorization before supplying information to Oklahoma Human Services (OKDHS) the client or the affected adult household member signs Form 08AD060E, Request for Release of Information, to give authorization.

-(C) The worker informs the person contacted for information how OKDHS plans to use the requested information and the reason it is needed.
+(C) The worker informs the person contacted for information how OKDHS plans to use the requested information and why OKDHS needs it.

-(i) worker contacts a collateral contact for information or someone contacts the worker with information related to the household's eligibility and the collateral contact requests anonymity, the worker does not record the person's name in the case record or reveal the person's name to the client.
+(i) When the collateral contact requests anonymity, the worker does not record the person's name in the case record or reveal the person's name to the client.

-(ii) When the collateral contact requests anonymity, information obtained from the collateral contact cannot be used to reduce or close benefits unless the worker is able to verify the information by another source.
+(ii) When the collateral contact requests anonymity, the worker may not use information obtained from the collateral contact to reduce or close benefits unless the worker is able to verify the information by another source.

-(D) When the collateral contact provides information related to the client's eligibility that conflicts with information provided by the client, the worker gives the client the opportunity to resolve the inconsistency. • 5
+(D) When the collateral contact provides information related to the client's eligibility that conflicts with information the client provides, the worker gives the client the opportunity to resolve the inconsistency. • 5

 (3) Public records.
 The worker may obtain information from public records that affects the person's eligibility without obtaining the person's consent.

 (4) Data exchange.
-Automated data exchange with other agencies provides OKDHS with information regarding household members' benefits, wages, taxes, Social Security numbers, and current addresses.
-The system compares information obtained electronically with data stored within OKDHS electronic records to determine if there are discrepancies that need to be addressed.
-Automated data exchange information is also available within the OKDHS system to determine discrepancies. • 6 Refer to OAC 340:65-1-2 for information regarding practices for safeguarding case information and raw tax data.
-The worker is responsible for:
+Automated data exchange provides household members' benefit status, wages, income, taxes, Social Security numbers, incarceration status, current address, and death information to OKDHS.
+Data matches allow eligibility staff to consult this information when making an eligibility decision during an application or renewal or to identify unreported changes. • 6 Refer to OAC 340:65-1-2 for information regarding practices for safeguarding case information and raw tax data.
+The worker :

-(A) reviewing data exchange information at application and eligibility renewal.
+(A) reviews data exchange information at application and eligibility renewal.
 Available data exchange information screens include:

 (i) Beneficiary and Earnings Data Exchange System (BENDEX); • 7